favourch/Notes-blog/docs/USMLE/MSK/Paget disease.md

 # Pathophysiology
 ## Overview
 Idiopathic disease
-- <span style="background:rgba(240, 200, 0, 0.2)">Associated with a high rate of bone remodeling</span>: ↑ RANKL-RANK activity → ↑ NF-κB signaling → <span style="background:rgba(240, 200, 0, 0.2)">↑ osteoclast activity → ↑ osteoblast activity → formation of disorganized (woven) bone </span>
+- <span style="background:rgba(240, 200, 0, 0.2)">Associated with a high rate of [[./Bone remodeling|bone remodeling]]</span>: ↑ RANKL-RANK activity → ↑ NF-κB signaling → <span style="background:rgba(240, 200, 0, 0.2)">↑ osteoclast activity → ↑ osteoblast activity → formation of disorganized (woven) bone </span>
-	- The result is that newly remodeled bone is <span style="background:rgba(240, 200, 0, 0.2)">more vascular, and lacks the strength and shape of normal bone.</span> This weak bone can be <span style="background:rgba(240, 200, 0, 0.2)">easily deformed by stress (e.g., weight bearing) and is highly susceptible to fractures.</span> Furthermore, bone remodeling in Paget disease can result in enlargement of bone, which can result in<span style="background:rgba(240, 200, 0, 0.2)"> entrapment neuropathies</span> in regions where nerves pass through bony tunnels (e.g., cranial nerve canals, skull base foramina, spinal canal).
+	- The result is that newly remodeled bone is <span style="background:rgba(240, 200, 0, 0.2)">more vascular, and lacks the strength and shape of normal bone.</span> This weak bone can be <span style="background:rgba(240, 200, 0, 0.2)">easily deformed by stress (e.g., weight bearing) and is highly susceptible to fractures.</span> Furthermore, [[./Bone remodeling|bone remodeling]] in Paget disease can result in enlargement of bone, which can result in<span style="background:rgba(240, 200, 0, 0.2)"> entrapment neuropathies</span> in regions where nerves pass through bony tunnels (e.g., cranial nerve canals, skull base foramina, spinal canal).
 ## Stages of Paget disease
-Bone remodeling in Paget disease occurs in three phases, followed by a quiescent stage:
+[[./Bone remodeling|Bone remodeling]] in Paget disease occurs in three phases, followed by a quiescent stage:
-- Lytic phase: ↑ number of osteoclasts appear in bone → ↑ osteoclastic activity → ↑ rate of bone resorption
+- Lytic phase: ↑ number of [[./Bone remodeling|osteoclasts]] appear in bone → ↑ osteoclastic activity → ↑ rate of bone resorption
-- Mixed lytic and blastic phase: ↑ osteoclastic activity is accompanied by an ↑ number of osteoblasts, which infiltrate the lacunae  → ↑ rate of bone formation with haphazardly laid [[../Biochemistry/Collagen|collagen]] fibers  → formation of abnormal hypervascular woven bone
+- Mixed lytic and blastic phase: ↑ osteoclastic activity is accompanied by an ↑ number of [[./Bone remodeling|osteoblasts]], which infiltrate the lacunae  → ↑ rate of bone formation with haphazardly laid [[../Biochemistry/Collagen|collagen]] fibers  → formation of abnormal hypervascular woven bone
 - Sclerotic phase: Osteoblastic activity overtakes osteoclastic activity, which leads to formation of dense, sclerotic bone.
 - Quiescent stage: Both osteoclastic and osteoblastic activity cease (“quiet phase” of the disease).
 ## Disease localization